Solana DocumentationGetting Started

 For added security, enter a BIP39 passphrase

 NOTE!
-This passphrase improves security of the recovery seed phrae NOT the
+This passphrase improves security of the recovery seed phrase NOT the

 keypair file itself, which is stored as insecure plain text